openhwgroup/core-v-xif/docs/source/x_ext.rst

 The following rules apply to the relative ordering of the interface handshakes:

-* The compressed interface transactions are in program order (but instructions that are considered valid in the core itself are not attempted for offload).
+* The compressed interface transactions are in program order (possibly a subset) and the |processor| will at least attempt to offload instructions that it does not consider to be valid itself.
-* The issue interface transactions are in program order (but instructions that are considered valid in the core itself are not attempted for offload).
+* The issue interface transactions are in program order (possibly a subset) and the |processor| will at least attempt to offload instructions that it does not consider to be valid itself.
-* Every issue interface transaction has an associated commit interface transaction and both interfaces use a matching transaction ordering.
+* Every issue interface transaction (whether accepted or not) has an associated commit interface transaction and both interfaces use a matching transaction ordering.
 * If an offloaded instruction is accepted as a ``loadstore`` instruction and not killed, then for each such instruction one or more memory transaction must occur via the memory interface.
 The transaction ordering on the memory interface interface must correspond to the transaction ordering on the issue interface.
 * If an offloaded instruction is accepted and allowed to commit, then for each such instruction one result transaction must occur via the result interface (even